Who Is Ari?

 I never looked back.

 That 15 minute showcase turned into 70+ college gigs.
-Over the past four years, since quitting Starbucks, I have been fortunate enough to have toured the country playing countless clubs, colleges, festivals (SXSW and Summerfest), high schools.. yes high schools, and have opened for some of my favorite artists like Ben Folds, Cake, Matt Nathanson, Eric Hutchinson and Joshua Radin.
-I've also had songs featured on One Tree Hill, various MTV shows and countless episodes of Ari TV.
+Over the past six years, since quitting Starbucks, I have been fortunate enough to have toured the country playing countless clubs, colleges, festivals (SXSW and Summerfest), high schools.. yes high schools, and have opened for some of my favorite artists like Ben Folds, Cake, Matt Nathanson, Eric Hutchinson and Joshua Radin.
+I've also had songs featured on One Tree Hill, various MTV, Showtime and VH1 shows and countless episodes of Ari TV.

 After high school I went to the University of Minnesota for a year as a music education/classical trumpet major.
 While at the U, I started performing acoustic shows around campus and realized that year that performing and writing music was my true calling.
 I made a decision that Spring that I needed to change my course and pursue a performing songwriter career.
 While in New Orleans that Spring for the Jazz Fest, I found myself in a Barnes and Noble in the music business section.
 I picked up the bright yellow, bold print All You Need To Know About the Music Business by Donald Passman and started reading.
 I finished the book that week and thus began my intrigue and appetite for the music industry.